NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 * `dp_models.py` – PyTorch neural networks (GRU, LSTM and spatio‑temporal variants).
 * `skl_models.py` – scikit-learn/XGBoost/LightGBM implementations.
 * `score.py` – functions to compute metrics such as IoU and F1.
-* `ModelArchitecture.drawio.png` – high resolution diagram of the architecture.
+* `ModelArchitecture.drawio.png` – high-resolution diagram of the architecture.

 ### supplementary_materials.pdf
 Contains the figures, tables and the full list of variables used to train the models.